-After months (maybe even years) of thinking about it, we completed our first Whole30 in October.
 What exactly is a Whole30?
-It’s a 30 day nutritional program a couple started over 5 years ago.
-It will change your cravings, habits, help heal your body, and give you a good restart.
+It’s a 30 day nutritional program designed to change your cravings, habits, help heal your body, and give you a good restart.
 They have a great post of the many benefits here.

 The rules (foods you can and can’t eat) can seem a little daunting.
 Knowing I was going to have to avoid so many foods that were a standard part of our mostly real food diet stopped me from committing for a long time.
 There are no sweeteners allowed of any kind (not even honey), no grains (quinoa, oats, rice etc), no legumes or peanut butter, no dairy, no carrageenan, MSG, or sulfites, and you also aren’t allowed to create plan ingredient approved “baked goods”.
 (It’s sort-of like a paleo plan but more strict.)

-Ummmm, that’s a lot of nos!
-Where do you start and how do you ensure that you’ll finish out the 30 days strong?
+That’s a lot of nos!
+So to help you start, and ensure that you’ll finish out the 30 days strong, here are 12 tips for a successful Whole30.

 1. Plan, Plan, Plan